ThatGuy-GEWP/SandGen3/README.md

 ### This is:
   A falling sand game engine, that allows for easy implmentation of custom element logic and reactions, one of the main goals of this project was for high performance with low complexity.
+  Mostly this is for internal use, however you can mess around with it if you like!

 ### This ISNT:
 A massive scale sand engine, although performance is not too bad on large worlds, the point of